-The meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of St. Augustine Gold and Copper Limited ("St. Augustine" or the "Company") will be held online via Zoom application due to the Covid-19 worldwide pandemic, restricting mass gatherings..
-The Meeting will be held on June 28, 2023 at 10:00 a.m.
+The meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of St. Augustine Gold and Copper Limited ("St. Augustine" or the "Company") will be held online via Zoom application.
+The Meeting will be held on June 27, 2025 at 10:00 a.m.
 (Philippine time), and at any adjournments thereof for the purposes set forth in the notice of meeting (the "Notice of Meeting") accompanying this information circular (the "Information Circular").
-Information contained herein is given as of May 22, 2023, unless otherwise specifically stated.
+Information contained herein is given as of May 22, 2025, unless otherwise specifically stated.